 Even the role of the presiding officer of the commission carries with it no executive or administrative authority.
 Although the commission chairperson is often and ambiguously referred to as the "mayor," she or he has no authority beyond that of presiding over the city commission itself and in doing so may not exercise veto power.
-The presiding officer of the commission is sometimes selected by the commission from among its own number; however, most manager cities in Montana now directly elect a mayor to serve as the presiding officer of the city commission (mayor) may be recognized as the "head of the municipality" for limited ceremonial purposes.
+The presiding officer of the commission is sometimes selected by the commission from among its own number; however, most manager cities in Montana now directly elect a mayor to serve as the presiding officer of the city commission.
+In most cases, the chair of the city commission (mayor) may be recognized as the "head of the municipality" for limited ceremonial purposes.